ZebraNorth/display-webgl-shader/readme.txt

 This plugin allows you to display a WebGL2 fragment shader, compatible with https://shadertoy.com

 Simply copy and paste the code of your fragment shader into the edit box.

+This plugin makes use of the open source "gl-matrix" library by Brandon Jones and Colin MacKensie IV.

 == Installation ==